Coding-Krakken/GPT-API/gpt-instructions.md

 ---

 ### ⚠️ Safety Notes
+### ⚠️ Safety Notes
 - Use `"run_as_sudo"` only if the command **requires root/admin**.
 - Confirm before using `delete`, `kill`, `format`, or dangerous `shell` commands.
 - Always prefer structured endpoints over `/shell` if possible.
+- All endpoints now return clear error messages and 400 errors for invalid or missing parameters.